yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 #### Deposit Limit
 ---
 Each vault will default to have a deposit limit set to 0.
-Meaning all deposits will revert.
+Which means all deposits will revert.

-Once ready the address with the DEPOSIT_LIMIT_MANAGER will need to call `vault.set_deposit_limit(deposit_limit)`
+Once ready, the address with the DEPOSIT_LIMIT_MANAGER will need to call `vault.set_deposit_limit(deposit_limit)`

 #### MISC
 ---
 There are other options that a vault manager can set that are not necessary for the vault to function but may be desired for further customization.

 **minimum_total_idle**: An amount specified in the underlying asset that the vault will force to remain loose in the vault during debt updates to make servicing withdraws cheaper.
-**profit_max_unlock_time**: The time in which profits that have been reported by the strategies will be distributed to depositers.
-This can be adjusted to match the current report cycle of the vaults strategies to create a continuous stream of APY being payed to depositers.
+**profit_max_unlock_time**: The time in which profits that have been reported by the strategies will be distributed to depositors.
+This can be adjusted to match the current report cycle of the vaults strategies to create a continuous stream of APY being paid out to depositors.

 ## Running the Vault